Treatment strategies for colorectal cancer

 Who is suitable for keyhole surgery?

 Most patients are suitable for laparoscopic surgery but the final decision rests with the operating surgeon.
-Some patients may not be suitable because for a variety of medical reasons including previous multiple open abdominal operations which can be easily established during consultation with your specialist.
+Some patients may not be suitable because of a variety of medical reasons including previous multiple open abdominal operations.
+This will be established during consultation with your specialist.

 Treatment of advanced colorectal cancer